Violent-Profession-Transition/MIT_6.00SC_VPT_Learn_Together/edx_2016_600_2x/README.md

 - Weighted un-directed graph, you dont weight two directions of an edge differently
 - Dijkstra's algorithm is a general method to find the shortest distances from a node to all other nodes in a graph

+## Lecture 5

+### Stochastic Processes
+- **Casual Nondeterminism: at its most fundamental level, the behavior of the physical world cannot be predicted**
+- **Predictive Nondeterminism: the world may or may not be inherently unpredictable, but our lack of knowledge does not allow us to make accurate predictions**
+- However, whether the reason we cannot predict events is because they are truly unpredictable or is because we simply don't have enough information to predict them is of no practical importance.
+The Bohr-Einstein debate was about how to understand the lowest levels of the physical world.
+And honestly, except to physicists, it's not really of immediate interest to the vast majority of the world's population.
+- More obviously relevant situations like horse races, spins of roulette wheels and stock market investments may be causally deterministic, but you would be very wise to treat them as non-deterministic. *Treat them as stochastic processes*
+- *Deterministic, tochastic, static, dynamic, discrete, continuous models*

+### Probabilities
+- Pseudo-random number generators work typically by reading some unexpected value, like the number of milliseconds since Jan 1 1968, and a random.seed
+- `random.seed(x)` use the same seed every time I run the program
+- sample space is the **set** of all possible outcomes of that experiment, usually written as a *tree* or a *grid*
+- an **event** is a subset of the sample space, it is a collection of some possible outcomes
+- A standard deck of cards contains 52 cards, 13 each of four suits - diamonds, clubs, hearts, and spades.
+Each suit contains one of 13 cards: A (ace), 2, 3, 4, 5, 6, 7, 8, 9, 10, J (jack), Q (queen), K (king)

+### Random Walks
+- **Simulation models are descriptive, not prescriptvie, unlike optimization models, they *tell us what might happend, not how to make something happen!**
+- Optimization models are prescriptive as they provide a prescription for reaching some goal
+- So dont ever feel too confident about your simulation model. **Remember it is a model, it is not reality**
+- Random walks in understanding the stock market, modeling diffusion processes
+- 1827 Robert Brown
+- 1900 Louis Bachelier on movement of stock prices and option prices

 ## Lecture 12